Sarah E. Wagner

 Selected Articles and Book Chapters

-2014 Wagner, S. “The social complexities of commingled remains.”
-In B. Adams and J. Byrd, eds., Commingled Human Remains: Methods in Recovery, Analysis and Identification (Elsevier, forthcoming).
+2014 Wagner, S. "The social complexities of commingled remains.”
+In B. Adams and J. Byrd, eds., Commingled Human Remains: Methods in Recovery, Analysis and Identification.
+New York: Academic Press.

 2014 Wagner, S. “The quandaries of partial and commingled remains: Srebrenica’s missing and Korean War casualties compared.”
 In F. Ferrándiz and A. Robben, eds.
 Down to Earth: Exhumations in the Contemporary World (Univ. of Pennsylvania Press, forthcoming).